nodejs/node-addon-api/doc/setup.md

 At build time, the Node-API back-compat library code will be used only when the targeted node version *does not* have Node-API built-in.

-The preprocessor directive `NODE_ADDON_API_DISABLE_DEPRECATED` can be defined at compile time before including `napi.h` to skip the definition of deprecated APIs.
+The `NODE_ADDON_API_DISABLE_DEPRECATED` preprocessor directive can be defined at compile time before including `napi.h` to skip the definition of deprecated APIs.

 By default, throwing an exception on a terminating environment (eg. worker threads) will cause a fatal exception, terminating the Node process.
 This is to provide feedback to the user of the runtime error, as it is impossible to pass the error to JavaScript when the environment is terminating.
-In order to bypass this behavior such that the Node process will not terminate, define the preprocessor directive `NODE_API_SWALLOW_UNTHROWABLE_EXCEPTIONS`.
+The `NODE_API_SWALLOW_UNTHROWABLE_EXCEPTIONS` preprocessor directive can be defined to bypass this behavior, such that the Node process will not terminate.

 Various Node-API constructs provide a mechanism to run a callback in response to a garbage collection event of that object.
 These callbacks are called [_finalizers_].
 Some finalizers have restrictions on the type of Node-APIs available within the callback. node-addon-api provides convenience helpers that bypass this limitation, but may cause the add-on to run less efficiently.
-To disable the convenience helpers, define the preprocessor directive `NODE_ADDON_API_REQUIRE_BASIC_FINALIZERS`.
+The `NODE_ADDON_API_REQUIRE_BASIC_FINALIZERS` preprocessor directive can be defined to disable the convenience helpers.

 [_finalizers_]: ./finalization.md